What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for November?

-Known to be the flower most associated with autumn, chrysanthemums provide the last true pop of colour in a domestic garden.
-Often used to autumn displays, chrysanthemums have a long history of symbolism to compassion, friendship, and joy, making them a wonderful flower for gifting to special friends.
+Known to be the flower most associated with autumn, chysanthemums provide the last true pop of colour in a domestic garden.
+Often used for autumn displays, chrysanthemums have a long history of symbolism for compassion, friendship, and joy, making them a wonderful flower for gifting to special friends.
 In a daisy-like shape with slim, pointed petals and a dense centre, these flowers are perfect for lending a splash of colour to the colder, darker months of the year.
 The original colour of the chrysanthemum was golden, but through cultivation the flower now comes in a variety of shades such as yellow, orange, white, purple, pink, and red.

 What is the birth flower for December?

 Commonly known as hallmarks of the holiday season, narcissus flowers and poinsettia plants are famous for their association with Christmas.
 Narcissus flowers grow from paperwhite bulbs and bloom into stunning white flowers much akin to daffodils.
-They're known to represent hope, wealth, protection, and produce fragrant white blooms and as many as a dozen flowers per bulb.
+They're known to represent hope, wealth, and protection, and produce fragrant white blooms and as many as a dozen flowers per bulb.